vbd/Fieldnotes/how-to-become-a-developer.md

 - Iterative approach, communication, getting feedback, giving feedback and common sense.
 - Watch "Ron Pressler - Why Writing Correct Software Is Hard and Why Math (Alone) Won’t Help Us - Curry On": https://youtu.be/dWdy_AngDp0
 - Watch "Can I put it on my resume if I'm still just learning it?": https://www.youtube.com/watch?v=JuZztAYpoSo
+- Boring is good for your brain, read "Cognitive load is what matters": https://github.com/zakirullin/cognitive-load
+- Overcome fomo.

 ## Next steps